E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Classification-free guidance analysis

+We create 17 and 91 bins for QM9 and GEOM-Drugs data sets, respectively, and assign them indices that we use as categorical conditioning variables.
+This led to a better match between the generated and data atom distributions (measured using TV$_{\text{a}}$) (see Table~\ref{table:Ablation}) and we deem it relevant when comparing to point-cloud-based approaches since these methods strictly enforce the number of generated atoms.

-We determine how accurately the classification free guidance results in molecules of the actual desired number of atoms.
-We compute the accuracy as the percentage of generated molecules in the correct conditioning bin $N$, the L1 distance between the binned number of atoms generated by the model $\tilde{N}$, and the conditioning bin $N$ as $\min(|\tilde{N}_{\text{high}}- N_{\text{low}}|,|N_\text{high} - \tilde{N}_\text{low}|)$ (or 0, when $N=\tilde{N}$), and ``L1 lower" is the fraction of the total L1 distance attributed to incorrectly generated bins because of a strictly lower number of atoms generated $\tilde{N}<N$ (as a measure of a left or right shift of the distribution).
+We determine how accurately the classification free guidance results in molecules containing the conditioned number of atoms.
+We compute the accuracy as the percentage of generated molecules in the correct conditioning bin $N$, the L1 distance between the binned number of atoms generated by the model $\tilde{N}$, and the conditioning bin $N$ as $\min(|\tilde{N}_{\text{high}}- N_{\text{low}}|,|N_\text{high} - \tilde{N}_\text{low}|)$ (or 0, when $N=\tilde{N}$), and ``L1 lower" is the fraction of the total L1 distance attributed to incorrectly generated bins because of a strictly lower number of atoms generated $\tilde{N}<N$ (as a measure of distribution skewness).

 In Figure~\ref{img:atomNoReliability}, the generated bin accuracy is relatively low but is generally off by approximately 1 atom (measured by the L1 distance) for the QM9 dataset.
 In terms of the distribution shift, L1 lower suggests that the QM9 FMG model tends to generate more atoms than the conditioning variable.